The History and Bases of

 A. Foci of Research

 Developmental psychology is primarily concerned with the changes that occur during childhood and adolescence.
 Topics studied range from the control of movements, the acquisition of language, math and musical abilities, the formation of the self and the identity, the formation of emotional attachments, moral judgments and the development of problem solving and reasoning skills.
 More recently, the time span examined and compared within developmental psychology has expanded across the lifespan and now includes in some cases the changes associated with aging, even into the elderly years.
-Social psychology focuses on interpersonal behavior, how people (alone or in groups) think, act, feel, believe or behave based on social situations.
+Social psychology focuses on interpersonal behavior, how people (alone or in groups) think, act, feel, believe or behave based on specific social situations.
 This includes situations where they are actually being observed and interacting with others as well as when they are isolated and the observation and interaction with others is imagined or implied.
 Experimental psychology traditionally encompasses a wide variety of both human and animal research concerned with the general processes of sensation, perception, learning and memory.
 It does not necessarily concern itself with any underlying biological, chemical or neural mechanisms which support those processes and may not address those mechanisms.
 Physiological psychology, however, is concerned with the underlying biologically and chemically based mechanisms underlying psychological phenomena.
 The emphasis on function of the nervous system and hormones is so great that the term behavioral neuroscience has largely replaced the term physiological psychology.
 However, there is a difference between a strict neuroscientist and a behavioral neuroscientist/physiological psychologist.
 A neuroscientist's primary interest in the biological or chemical mechanisms of brain function at a cellular or molecular level with often little direct interest in how these cellular or molecular functions influence larger scale phenomena such as memory or emotion or behavior.
 A behavioral neuroscientist/physiological psychologist's primary interest is in such things as memory or emotion or behavior and they may use cellular or molecular techniques as tools to specifically study those larger scale phenomena.
 Cognitive psychology studies more complex psychological phenomena such as reasoning, problem solving and creativity.
 There is much more of an emphasis on how any sensory input is processed, transformed, or elaborated upon rather than the more basic processes involved in basic sensation and perception.
-Personality psychology examines the consistency in individual's (not groups, like social psychology) beliefs, attitudes and behaviors across a variety of times, places, situations and conditions.
-Psychometrics is perhaps the least visible and glamorous focus of research but without it most psychology research in other areas would be greatly hampered.
+Personality psychology examines the consistency in an individual's (not groups, like social psychology may allow in some circumstances) beliefs, attitudes and behaviors across a variety of times, places, situations and conditions.
+Psychometrics is perhaps the least visible and least glamorous focus of research but without it most psychology research in other areas would be greatly hampered.
 Psychometrics studies and develops the theory, techniques and tools of psychological measurements.
 Without psychometrics, almost every other field within psychology would struggle to do their research without reliable and valid tests, questionnaires, surveys and diagnostic measures to assess the psychological phenomena which they examine.

 B. Some Dominant Research

 The Phenomenological perspective, also referred to as Humanistic, was primarily based on the work of Carl Rogers and Abraham Maslow.
 It stands in contrast to the earlier Psychoanalytic perspective founded by Sigmund Freud.
 Both emphasized the importance of early childhood in the formation of the personality and later psychological well-being.
 However, phenomenology holds that people have inborn basic real needs for unconditional positive regard (essentially, unconditional love and acceptance) and self-actualization (reaching one's full potential, "being all you can be").
 People, therefore, are basically good.
 And the conscious mind is in control and aware of behavior and deals with any inner conflicts.
-Psychoanalysis contends that people unconsciously function primarily on the pleasure principle, simply avoiding pain and approaching pleasure, and because of this people aren't by nature good.
+In contrast, Psychoanalysis contends that people unconsciously function primarily on the pleasure principle, simply avoiding pain and approaching pleasure, and because of this people aren't by nature good.
 Inner conflicts take place in the unconscious mind and people are therefore unaware of the true source of emotional or psychological problems.
-Hence, the unconscious mind controls behavior and inner conflicts.
+Hence, the unconscious mind is the source of behavior and inner conflicts.

 The Cognitive perspective, (not the same thing as the cognitive research focus) studies how people perceive, remember, reason, decide, think and the attitudes they hold to find the causes of behaviors and even psychological disorders.
 For instance, if a person were to be depressed, a therapist with a cognitive perspective might try to determine if the patient held any ideas or views which might be triggering the depression, such as an unreasonably high expectation of perfection on their job or in a personal relationship.
-Demanding nothing short of perfection from one's self would set the individual up for certain failure and feelings of failure may then lead to depression.
+In such a case, demanding nothing short of perfection from one's self would set the individual up for certain failure, and feelings of failure may then lead to depression.
 By convincing the individual that perfection is not a reasonable attainable standard and replacing that notion with a more realistic one, the root source of the depression would be corrected.

 The Evolutionary perspective views human mental and psychological traits as the result of natural selection during the course of human evolution.
 Such mental and behavioral traits that enhanced reproductive success and survival would have been selected for in the distant past and passed on to offspring.
-Therefore, the evolutionary perspective argues that modern humans carry these traits, even if they may not confer any advantages today.
+Therefore, the evolutionary perspective argues that modern humans still carry these traits, even if they may not confer any advantages today.

 The Behavioral perspective holds that behaviors themselves and their repetition are the foundations of learning, adaptation and psychological states.
-For instance, if someone was shy and had difficulty making friends a therapist from a behavioral perspective would emphasize having the person perform the behaviors that a friendly and outgoing person would do, even if the shy person felt uncomfortable.
+For instance, if someone was shy and had difficulty making friends, then a therapist from a behavioral perspective would emphasize having the person perform the behaviors that a friendly and outgoing person would do, even if the shy person felt uncomfortable.
 Initially, the person might be encouraged to practice the behaviors in a safe environment with family members or the therapist or in a group with other shy patients.
 As the behaviors become easier the patient might then be encouraged to continue to practice and perform those behaviors in other environments and situations, such as at work or while shopping, until the behaviors become so habitual and effortless that they become part of the individual normal way of life.
 From this perspective, "doing" leads to "being."

-The relationship between focus and perspective can be illustrated with an example: Six developmental psychologists with different research perspectives can be in a room examining the interaction between a father and a young child.
+The relationship between focus and perspective can be illustrated with an example: Developmental psychology is a research focus.
+Six developmental psychologists with different research perspectives can be in a room examining the interaction between a father and a young child.
 The psychologist with a phenomenological perspective may be investigating evidence for the child's need for unconditional positive regard.
-The one with a psychoanalytic perspective might notice the child's behaviors which seem to act on the principle of seeking pleasurable stimuli and avoiding of unpleasant or punishing stimuli.
+The one with a psychoanalytic perspective might notice the child's behaviors which seem to act on the principle of seeking pleasurable stimuli and avoiding unpleasant or punishing stimuli.
 From a cognitive perspective another might interpret the child's behavior as showing that the child's intellectual understanding of the world around him.
 An evolutionary perspective would suggest that the behaviors observed in parent and child had helped our ancestors successfully raise their offspring and adapt to their environment.
 A developmental psychologist with a behavioral perspective would make note of the successful performance of age and situation appropriate behaviors by the child and parent.
 A biologically oriented researcher might see evidence for the maturing and developing brain in the behaviors and actions of the child.
 One research focus, child development, but the events seen through six different perspectives.